skylarnagao/peerio-client/SPECIFICATION.md

 			lastTimestamp: 'timestamp of last message (Number)',
 			folderID: 'ID of folder (String)',
 			messageCount: 'number of messages in the conversation (Number)',
+			fileCount: 'number of files sent in the conversation',
 			messages: {
 				'id of message' : {
 					// message object